wp-plugins/very-simple-signup-form/readme.txt

 == DESCRIPTION ==
-This is a very simple responsive translation-ready Widget signup form.
+This is a very simple responsive translation-ready signup form.

 Now visitors of your website can signup for a meeting, event and more.